 Keep an eye on your power, gas and water consumption.
 It can be very easy to get carried away with guests over and leave every light on, but Christmas is expensive enough without an increase in power costs.

 Christmas is a great time to consider the environment.
-Less waste reduce plastic, water and air pollution, effects translating to healthier people.
+Less waste and reduced plastic, water and air pollution effects translate to healthier people.
 Floods, heatwaves, water-borne illnesses and countless other issues occur from environmental harm.
 Do your bit this Christmas to keep the environment healthy and happy.
-Planet Earth future relies on each and everyone of us.
+Planet Earth’s future relies on each and every one of us.

 Drink Responsibly